Alfresco/docs-alfresco/content-accelerator/latest/configure/alfresco-audit-configuration.md

 title: Alfresco Audit Configuration
 ---

-Alfresco has three built-in audit data producers:
+Alfresco Content Services has three built-in audit data producers:

-* Alfresco-api - Low level summary of services and methods.
-Used for auditing workflows, CRUD operations on users, listing search parameters, etc.
+* `alfresco-api` - Low-level summary of services and methods.
+Used for auditing workflows, CRUD operations on users, listing search parameters, etc..
-* Alfresco-node - used only to track data from the beforeDeleteNode policy
+* `alfresco-node` - Used only to track data from the `beforeDeleteNode` policy.
-* Alfresco-access - High level auditing that encompasses a wide array of events including:
+* `alfresco-access` - High-level auditing that encompasses a wide array of events including:
   * Logins (success and failures)
   * CRUD on nodes
   * Property updates